-Tertiary education has a significant and large positive effect for both subsamples, academic high school completion matters only for the rural subsample, and technical high school completion does not have a significant effect for either sample (see the corresponding discussion above of the coefficients in Table 2).
-For people from both mixed and rural origins, working at a non-agricultural job, especially a non-manual job, strongly improves the odds of hukou conversion, more or less doubling one's chances.
-Having a parent who is a cadre or a soldier also more than doubles the chance of conversion while having a parent who is a party member has no significant effect.
+Tertiary education has a significant and large positive effect for both subsamples.
+Academic high school completion also matters for both subsamples, but technical high school completion has a significant effect only for the urban subsample (see the corresponding discussion above of the coefficients in Table 2).
+For people from both mixed and rural origins, working at a non-agricultural job, especially a non-manual job, strongly improves the odds of hukou conversion: the odds of people with a non-agricultural job obtaining an urban hukou range from 6 to 12 times the odds for those with an agricultural job.
+Having a parent who is a cadre or a soldier more than doubles the chance of conversion while having a parent who is a party member has no significant effect.
 Also, the male disadvantage observed in Table 2 disappears when those from rural and mixed origins are considered separately.

 The last two columns show the differences in the sizes of the coefficients in the two models.
-Only tertiary education has significantly different effects-strong for both groups, but much stronger for those of rural origin, with odds ratios of 5.1 and 18.0, respectively.
+Only tertiary education has significantly different effects-strong for both groups, but much stronger for those of rural origin, with odds ratios of 5.3 and 18.2, respectively.
 This substantial difference reveals the particularly crucial importance of tertiary education for those who grew up in villages; it is almost a sure way out.